Tamil Nadu-Kerala dam row: Interstate dispute

 However, the Kerala government promulgated a new "Dam Safety Act" against increasing the storage level of the dam, which has not been objected by the Supreme Court.
 Tamil Nadu challenged it on various grounds.
 The Supreme Court issued notice to Kerala to respond, however did not stay the operation of the Act even as an interim measure.
 The Court then advised the States to settle the matter amicably, and adjourned hearing in order to enable them to do so.
 The Supreme Court of India termed the act as not unconstitutional.
 Meanwhile, the Supreme Court constituted a Constitution bench to hear the case considering its wide ramifications.

 Kerala did not object giving water to Tamil Nadu.
-Their main cause of objection is the dams safety as it is as old as 110 years.
+Their main cause of objection is the dam's safety as it is as old as 110 years.
 Increasing the level would add more pressure to be handled by already leaking dam.
 Tamil Nadu wants the 2006 order of Supreme court be implemented so as to increase the water level to 142 ft.

 In May 2014, Supreme Court of India declared Kerala Irrigation and Water Conservation (Amendment) Act, 2006 as unconstitutional and allowed Tamil Nadu to raise water level from 136 ft to 142 ft and also formed a permanent Supervisory Committee to take care of the issues relating to the dam.